Saltburn (film): Filming

 Filming began on 16 July 2022, with Linus Sandgren serving as cinematographer.
 The film is shown in a 4:3 aspect ratio, with Fennell saying it gives the impression of "peeping in".

 Fennell was determined not to film in an estate familiar to viewers, and wanted to set the movie in one location, so aligning the filming with the film's plot, saying, "It was important to me that we were all in there together, that the making of the film in some way had that feeling of a summer where everyone loses their mind together...I didn't want to be constantly picking up and moving" and avoiding the need for post-production adjustments due to multiple locations.
 Fennell was successful, with filming occurring at the University of Oxford at Magdalen College, St Hugh's College and Brasenose College and in Drayton House, Northamptonshire, which had never been used for a film before.
 As part of the contract, no one was allowed to reveal the location of the house or the identity of its owners.
 Despite the house's opulence, the actors ultimately became familiar with Drayton's interiors over the course of filming and comfortable working in it, in order to convey the idea that this grand location was for their characters completely normal and simply their home.

 Costumes were designed with 2000s fashion displayed in the form of ostentatious jackets, rugby shirts, and ostentatious jewellery.

 Music

 The film is scored by Anthony Willis, who previously scored Fennell's Promising Young Woman.
 The soundtrack was released by Milan Records on 17 November 2023.

 Sophie Ellis-Bextor's 2001 song "Murder on the Dancefloor" was featured in the last scene of the film.
 As a result, the song received 1.5 million streams on New Year's Eve on Spotify and subsequently re-entered the UK Singles Chart at number eight on 5 January 2024 with 2.2 million streams, marking the song's best-ever streaming week.
 The film also features Ladytron's 2005 track "Destroy Everything You Touch", Mason and Princess Superstar's 2006 track "Perfect (Exceeder)" and Tomcraft's 2002 track "Loneliness" which, in addition to "Murder on the Dancefloor", became trending songs, particularly on TikTok.

+The music in the first scene is Zadok the Priest by George Frideric Handel, a coronation anthem traditionally associated with the coronations of British monarchs.
+Saltburn was produced during the period of the coronation of Charles III and Camilla, and premiered less than four months after the ceremony.